sqlxpert/aws-tag-sched-ops/readme.md

   |<samp>0</samp>|<samp>i&#x2011;09cdea279388d35a2</samp>|<samp>start,stop</samp>||||<samp>OPS_UNSUPPORTED</samp>|
   |<samp>0</samp>|<samp>my-database</samp>|<samp>reboot&#x2011;failover</samp>||||...<samp>ForceFailover cannot be specified</samp>...|

   _This run began September 12, 2017 between 20:40 and 20:50 UTC.
-An EC2 instance (ID prefix <samp>i-</samp>) is being rebooted and backed up, but the instance may not yet be ready again, and the image may not yet be complete; the image is named <samp>zm-my-server-20170912T2040-83xx7</samp>.
-The image has received ID <samp>ami-bc9fcbc6</samp>, and has been tagged.
-A different EC2 instance is starting up, but may not yet be ready.
-A third EC2 instance is tagged for simultaneous start and stop, a combination that is not supported.
+An EC2 instance (ID prefix <samp>i-</samp>) is being rebooted and backed up, but the instance may not yet be ready, and the image may not yet be complete.
+The image is named <samp>zm-my-server-20170912T2040-83xx7</samp>, its ID is <samp>ami-bc9fcbc6</samp>, and it has been tagged.
+A different EC2 instance is starting, but may not yet be ready.
+A third EC2 instance is tagged for simultaneous start and stop, an impossible combination.
 An RDS database instance (no <samp>i-</samp> or <samp>vol-</samp> ID prefix) could not be rebooted with fail-over.
 (The full error message goes on to explain that it is not multi-zone.)_

-* There is a header line, an information line, and one line for each operation requested.
-(Tagging is usually a separate operation.)
+* There is a header line, an information line, and one line for each operation.

-* Values are tab-separated (but the CloudWatch Logs Console seems to collapse multiple tabs).
+* Values are tab-separated (but the CloudWatch Logs Console collapses multiple tabs).

 * Columns and standard values: